Does Mehdi Hasan Think Islam Is A Mental Health Issue?

 Really, why not both the peach and love AND the punishment and intolerance?
 Why are the nice verses taken literally and the nasty verses require excuses?

 It’s not like I’m advocating this all inclusive Islam as system to follow.
 My point is, why can’t you just do peace and love WITHOUT Islam?
-Why stick with and try to a system in which so many declare the Quran inerrant and have to go to all this trouble to defend it … and let’s be honest … to LIE for Islam, to escape its violent nasty clutches.
+Why stick with and try to live a system in which so many declare the Quran inerrant and have to go to all this trouble to defend it … and let’s be honest … to LIE for Islam, to escape its violent nasty clutches.

 Killers for Religion and Atheism?